Want to fall in love with Oaxaca as much as I did?

 The indoor market is just two blocks from the Zocalo.
 It’s a giant building with entrances on every side, and it’s filled with (I think) only vendors selling food and drinks.
 They’ve got pretty much everything you want here: mole, tlayuda, grilled meats, Oaxacan sweets, hot chocolate, bread, and on and on.

-They’ve got one section called Pasillo de Humo devoted to vendors selling grilled meats.
-The food looks absolutely delicious but ordering the food looks overly complicated and intimidating.
-However, if you join The Street Food tour that I mentioned earlier in this post, Betsy will take you to this market and show you how to order.
+One section called Pasillo de Humo is devoted to vendors selling grilled meats.
+The food looks delicious but ordering it seems overly complicated and intimidating.
+However, if you join either Me Encanta Oaxaca Street Food Tour or Oaxaca Street Food Tour, which I mentioned earlier in this post, the guides will take you to this market and show you how to order.

 The vendors were always kind and welcoming, and because it was never crowded, it was also never overwhelming or stressful like sometimes at the other bigger markets.
 Therefore, I think it’s the perfect market to visit when you first arrive in Oaxaca or if you’re intimidated by ordering food in another language.
 Plus, the food and drinks were always delicious and reasonably priced.